V/H/S/85: "No Wake"

 Seven friends—Rob, Anna, Jared, Drew, Robin, Kevin, and Kelly—travel in a recreational vehicle to camp at a nearby lake called "Lake Evic".
-The group, except for Anna and Jared, ignore several signs that warn visitors against swimming and enter the water.
+The group, except for Anna and Jared, ignore several signs that warn visitors against swimming or entering the water.

 While water skiing, Rob, Drew, Robin, Kevin, and Kelly are shot and killed by an unseen sniper on the shore.
-Moments later, the group regain consciousness despite their fatal injuries and return to the shore, where they find Anna and Jared dead, and that their vehicle has the Roman numeral for seven painted on it with blood.
+Moments later, the group, except Kevin, regain consciousness despite their fatal injuries and return to the shore, where they find Anna and Jared dead, and that their vehicle has the Roman numeral for seven painted on it with blood.

 The survivors conclude that the lake has the ability to bring the dead back to life and, since they were the only ones to go swimming, only they were resurrected.
 They decide to enact revenge on their attacker as the footage ends.

 "Total Copy" — First interlude

 Back in the frame narrative, it is revealed that Rory was found on the top of a butte and brought to the university to be studied under Spratling's supervision.
 In hopes to educate the being about human culture, the scientists contain Rory in a small room with a television—which broadcasts exercise videos—as Spratling is convinced that they can communicate with it.